bedag/helm-charts/charts/manifests/templates/README.md

 {{/*
   Preset Say - Overwrite Values

   These values will overwrite all the other values given as input.
-Effectivily implementing the logic for the use case.The given values (defaults merged with user input) are available under the .values key.
+Effectively implementing the logic for the use case.The given values (defaults merged with user input) are available under the .values key.